One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: Link predictors

 \subsection{Combination with \anycq}

 As mentioned in \Cref{sec:anycq_properties}, the \(\anycq\) framework can be equipped with any link predictor capable of predicting relations over the studied knowledge graph.
 For this reason, to ensure that our choice matches the most accurate setup, we validate the performance of the predictors described in previous subsections, and test \(\anycq\) combined with ComplEx-based predictor with FIT scaling (\Cref{app:predictor_complex}), NBFNet (\Cref{app:predictor_nbfnet}) and \textsc{Ultra} (\Cref{app:predictor_ultra}).
-Following validation, we choose NBFNet to be equipped for \(\anycq\) evaluations in all main experiments (\Cref{tab:qac_results} and \Cref{tab:qar_results}).
+Following validation, we choose NBFNet to be equipped for \(\anycq\) evaluations in all main experiments (\Cref{tab:qac_results} and \Cref{tab:qar_f1scores}).

 As an additional ablation study, we generate the test results of the remaining combinations.
 The results on the QAC task are presented in \Cref{tab:qac_predictors_results}, while the scores on QAR benchmarks are shown in \Cref{tab:qar_different_predictors}.

-For the small-query QAC splits, we notice that NBFNet and \textsc{Ultra} strongly outperform ComplEx on positive formulas (``2p'', ``3p'', ``ip'', ``pi''), while struggling more with queries with negations (``inp'', ``pin'').
-The observed drop in \textsc{Ultra} results on the ``3p'' split is due to the model predicting too many links to be true, limiting the guidance from PE labels (almost each entity can be a head/tail of each relation).
-For large query classification, NBFNet produces much better F1-scores, exceeding 50\% on almost all splits, while the remaining predictors consistently score under 40\%.
-The evaluations on the QAR benchmarks further justify the choice of NBFNet as the equipped link predictor for \(\anycq\) -- it consistently outperforms ComplEx and \textsc{Ultra}, achieving the best results on most FB15k-237-QAR, and all NELL-QAR splits.
+For the small-query QAC splits, we observe that NBFNet and \textsc{Ultra} strongly outperform ComplEx on positive formulas (``2p'', ``3p'', ``ip'', ``pi''), while struggling more with queries involving negations (``inp'', ``pin'').
+The observed drop in \textsc{Ultra}’s results on the ``3p'' split is due to the model predicting too many links to be true, assigning high confidence scores to a large fraction of candidate triples.
+This behavior effectively expands the plausible search space, making it exponentially harder for the RL policy to converge to correct assignments.
+When too many entities are deemed likely, both local (\emph{LE}) and global (\emph{PE}) supervision signals become less informative, degrading the quality of guidance.

+Overall, the performance of \anycq\ depends strongly on the characteristics of the underlying link predictor.
+As shown in Table~\ref{tab:qar_different_predictors}, predictors trained with classification objectives (e.g., NBFNet, \textsc{Ultra}) generally outperform embedding-based models such as ComplEx.
+However, in practice, predictors with higher precision and more selective scoring distributions provide stronger search guidance for \anycq.
+These results suggest that, for complex query answering, prioritizing precision over recall in link predictor training yields more stable and effective search behavior.

+For large-query classification, NBFNet demonstrates the most robust performance, achieving F1 scores exceeding 50\% on nearly all splits, while the remaining predictors consistently stay below 40\%.
+The evaluations on the QAR benchmarks confirm this trend: NBFNet consistently outperforms both ComplEx and \textsc{Ultra}, achieving the best results on most FB15k-237 and all NELL splits.